anoma/nspec/docs/applications/counter.md

 ### CounterId application logic constraints

-- The quantity of each counterId resource must be the same, set to a non-zero constant value $q$.
+- The quantity of each `CounterId` resource must be the same, set to a non-zero constant value $q$.
 - Each CounterId resource must have the controller's public key in the label.
 - A signature from the controller authorising the transaction must be provided (verified with the key stored in the label).
 - Init case: The value (representing the current count) must be set to 0.
 The transaction must be balanced by a consumed ephemeral resource of the same kind.